stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - [Task](https://taskfile.dev)
 - [OpenTofu](https://opentofu.org/) or [Terraform](https://developer.hashicorp.com/terraform)

-The TF tasks in the template do not use Python or Copier.
+The tasks in the template do not use Python or Copier.
 This means that they can be run in a restricted environment, such as a continuous integration system.

 To see a list of the available tasks in a project, enter _task_ in a terminal window: